obi11235/templogger/README.md

 ## Uploading templogger to NodeMCU / initial configuration

 After making the adjustments above, click upload in the main IDE window, and wait for the flashing process to finish.
 The NodeMCU will restart and you will be prompted to update the configuration.
 Enter the requested information.
-When finished you should have a working application, or at least enough information from the serial monitor to troubleshoot the issue.
+When finished you should have a working application, or at least enough information from the Serial Monitor to troubleshoot the issue.

 ## Serial Monitor output
-When running properly, you'll see output like this on the serial monitor:
+When running properly, you'll see output like this:
 ```
 Temperature: 27 C
 Humidity: 25%